QuickSign/kafka-encryption/README.md

 * Uses the master encryption key (see KeyStoreBasedMasterKey) to decrypt the `encryption key` out of the `key ref`.
 * Decrypts the record's value using the `encryption key` (see AesGcmNoPaddingCryptoAlgorithm).

-### 2) samples/kafkastreams-with-keyrepo-sample : one encryption key per record
+### Example 2 - samples/kafkastreams-with-keyrepo-sample : one encryption key per record

 This example uses the Kafka Streams API.
 It creates a KTable, its content is also encrypted.
 We use one `encryption key` per record's key.